MaximilianVovk/AllBertEinStein_Thesis_code/README.md

 ## Introduction

-This repository serves as a collection of all the calculations, graphs, and design considerations made during the thesis work, primarily developed using Python.The code is based on freely available libraries.
+This repository serves as a collection of all the calculations, graphs, and design considerations made during the thesis work, developed using MATLAB and Python scripts.
+All the code is based on freely available libraries.

 ## Structure